The Wish List

 Multi-use buildings on commercial corridors are ideal for a co-op format.
 With the ingenuity of creative people, we can make any habitable space viable, and find commercial spaces to finance the project elsewhere.
 White elephants are treasures.
 Buildings with vacant cafe spaces are especially useful, as they offer the public easy access to a creative milieu.

-We would love buildings and spaces anywhere that could be repurposed for artistic and creative housing and venues.
-Areas where neighbors do not object to noise, with a wealth of street parking at night for performances benefit ArtHouse venues.
-Accessable by public transit and bicycle are beneficial.
+We would love buildings and spaces in the Financial District that could be repurposed for musicians' housing and venues.
+There are no neighbors to object to noise, with a wealth of street parking at night for performances in ArtHouse venues.
+It is also easily accessed by pubic transit.

 We want to honor the literary history of San Francisco's North Beach to house buildings with writers.
 Poets made North Beach world famous, but writers can no longer rent an apartment in the neighborhood.